 - Care Management Support Specialist

 - Medical Records Coder

 - Medical Insurance Claims Auditor

 - Client Services Specialist

 - Medical Office Biller

-Our instructors have all either worked or are working in the healthcare industry so you will learn from real life experience.
-As you go through your courses at CCI Training Center you will also begin to build your professional network, with other students who may already have started working in the healthcare industry and are back for more certification training to further their career.
+Our instructors have all either worked or are working in the healthcare industry so you will learn from real-life experience.
+As you go through your courses at CCI Training Center you will also begin to build your professional network, with other students who may already have started working in the healthcare industry and are back for more certification training to further their careers.